The best hotels in Fortaleza

 Jericoacoara ('Jeri') is 4-5 hours west and genuinely one of the best beaches in Brazil.
 But the road conditions from April-June can be rough.
 Some visitors base themselves in Fortaleza and take overnight tours. a reasonable call if you only have 1 day.
 Expect to pay $40-80 for a guided group day trip from most Meireles hotels.

-Fortaleza's best neighborhoods
+Fortaleza's best hotel regions

 Meireles is where you want to be.
 Avenida Beira Mar, the beach, and great food all within walking distance.
 Iracema suits the nightlife crowd, Mucuripe is for serious luxury, and Centro is for budget travelers who don't mind skipping the beach.